SchulzLab/EpiExpress/README.md

 The CRE-RF models are built using Random Forest (RF) in R for ~ 28,000 genes, and the predictions are based on a user's dataset containing the same features.

-The Binned-CNN models are built using Keras package in python for ~ 28,000 genes, and the predictions are based on a user's dataset containing the same features.
+The Binned-CNN models are built using Keras in python for ~ 28,000 genes, and the predictions are based on a user's dataset containing the same features.

 ## Requirements